Live Commerce: How Streaming Is Transforming Shopping (Update)February 16, 2022

 A new gardener might choose to visit a garden center rather than shop online out of the need to speak with someone.
 So why not create a solution where users can live-stream while a garden expert diagnoses whether their plants are suffering from gray mold or spider mites?
 By video chatting with a representative and streaming their sick plant, the buyer would be more confident about their purchase (and more likely to spend money).

 Even in the pre-pandemic world, the physical mall was clinging to an outdated model.
+As our lives become increasingly digital, replicating certain material aspects of shopping will always lure in customers.

-But if there’s one thing Zappos (an early e-commerce trailblazer) taught us, it’s that customer experience matters.
+Plus, if there’s one thing Zappos (an early e-commerce trailblazer) taught us, it’s that customer experience matters.
 The retail giant got ahead by encouraging customers to order multiple sizes of the same product, and then providing a free and easy way to return whatever didn’t fit.

 No, live commerce isn’t an exact replica of the in-store shopping experience.
-But in an economy where customer experience dictates which brands live and which brand die, why not reach shoppers on their own terms?
+But in an economy where customer experience dictates which brands live and which brands die, why not reach shoppers on their own terms?